Elena Gilbert: Season 4

 In season four, Elena is faced with the tough decision of whether die or to feed on human blood so she can fully transition into a vampire.
 Elena, after realizing Stefan's desperation to keep her alive, decides to complete her transition.
-Her relationship with Stefan ends, allowing her to begin a proper relationship with Damon.
-Although, it is later revealed there is a sire bond between them.
+Her relationship with Stefan ends, allowing her to begin a proper relationship with Damon, although it is later revealed there is a sire bond between them.
+Elena kills one of the Five Hunters to stop holding her friends and brother hostage, in doing so she activated the Hunter Curse which is a curse that psychologically torment you with hallucinations.
+She was locked in a room by Klaus to prevent Elena from killing herself and others.
+Damon and Stefan discovered that the curse ends if the Hunters mark is passed on to someone new, in that case, Jermey.
 Sometime later whilst searching for the cure for vampirism, Jeremy is fed to the immortal Silas by Katherine.
 As a result, Damon used the sire bond to convince her to turn off her humanity, due to her incredible grief over losing her brother and the last remaining member of her family.
 Elena became ruthless without her emotions, going on killing sprees and being very hateful towards her friends.
 Towards the end of season four, Damon kills Matt in front of Elena to trigger her grief.
 After revealing that Matt had the Gilbert Ring on, Elena's humanity was switched on and her emotions were focused on hate towards Katherine for killing Jeremy.
 Season four ended with Bonnie as a ghost after bringing Jeremy back to life and Elena fed Katherine the cure for vampirism in a moment of desperation as she was about to be killed.
 Elena had chosen Damon as the Salvatore that she loved, leaving a devastated Stefan.